Tag Archives: anne of cleves

 Commemorative paintings are not unusual, what is unusual is to lower the apparent status of the subject.
 Gold brocade trim on the gown at the very least would mark the subject as of nobility.

 The painting looks from the surface to be from Bruyn’s workshop.
-The curved top of the canvas, the shaded plain background, the flat table top in front of the subject.
-These are also seen in the other copies of the other Bruyn painting.
+The curved top of the canvas (though not the only shape), the shaded plain background, the flat table top in front of the subject.
+These are also seen in the other copies of the Rosenbach Bruyn.

 Without access to information about the painting itself this asks many more questions than it answers.